-In its general form, the signal recovery problem is to estimate the original form of a signal x in a functional space $\mathcal{L}$ from the measurements of physically related signals and a priori information.
-In phase retrieval problems, the measurements consist of the modulus m of the Fourier transform $\hat{x}$ of x.
-In other words, the imaging model is described by the relationship and x is commonly referred to as the object or the input of the imaging model.
+In its general form, the signal recovery problem is to estimate the original form of a signal x in a functional space \mathcal{L} from the measurements of physically related signals and a priori information. ^{21,22} In phase retrieval problems, the measurements consist of the modulus m of the Fourier transform \widehat{x} of x.
+In other words, the imaging model is described by the relationship and x is commonly referred to as the object or input of the imaging model.
 For instance, in optical interferometry astronomy, x is the scattering amplitude of some medium.
-The measurement m is a nonnegative function that is proportional to the modulus of the spatial coherence function (Section 7.4 in Ref.
-43); that is, m is proportional to the modulus of the Fourier transform of the scattering amplitude.
+The measurement, m, is a nonnegative function which is proportional to the modulus of the spatial coherence function (Section 7.4 in43), that is, m is proportional to the modulus of the Fourier transform of the scattering amplitude.

-$$|\hat{x}| = m, \tag{1}$$
+$$|\widehat{x}| = m,\tag{1}$$